Colclough china vintage and antique Colclough bone china patterns

 Colclough bone china was manufactured for around 100 years so there is lots of it about and lots of different patterns

-Herbert Joseph Colclough (H J Colclough) started the Colclough china business in 1897 and around 1907 moved to the Vale Works in Goddard Street, Longton.
+Herbert Joseph Colclough (H J Colclough) started the Colclough bone china business in 1897 and around 1907 moved to the Vale Works in Goddard Street, Longton.